UIC-CCTS-BSC/bscContentHelpers/README.md

 ### Create a New Output Format

-An Rmd template defines the content and structure of a document.
-Once the content has been developed, one or more formats can be applied.
-Formats define the type of file (e.g., .docx or .pptx) and the look and feel (e.g., colors, fonts, headers) of the final product.

-Note that multiple different formats can be applied to the same template.
-For example, you might have an .Rmd report that can be knit as an html draft during content development.
-The final version could be knit to a pdf with custom headers, fonts, and colors.

-A Rmd output “format” is actually a piece of R code that defines output behavior and specs.
+Remember that an output format is an R function that defines the output file type and specs.
 Initiate the new format file by calling:

 ``` r
 # create a new format; this is where you'll define output type and look & feel